zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Special procedural requirements

-If a name server name points at a CNAME or DNAME follow that to extract an IP address, if possible.
-It is, however, not permitted for a NS record to point at a name that has a CNAME or DNAME, but that test iS covered by Test Case [DELEGATION05].

-The method assumes that the servers of the parent zone behaves the same way as when [Get-Parent-Zone] was run.
+The method assumes that the servers of the parent zone behaves the same way as when method [Get-Parent-Zone] was run.

 ### Dependencies